arthurhobspice/arthurhobspice.github.io/about.markdown

 to the theoretical physics division.
 Our field of study was wetting phenomena, i.e. the microscopic distribution of liquids, at chemically and geometrically structured interfaces.
 This is a sub-area of thermodynamics and statistical physics ("physics of condensed matter").
-One of the applications is, e.g., "chemical microchips".
-The complex integral equations cannot be solved exactly with pen and paper, to a high degree you have to rely on numerical simulations.
-We used two different approaches, a non-local density functional and a local one, with numerical calculations using C and the Numerical Algorithm Group (NAG) libraries.
-Both approaches lead to almost the same results except in the very close vicinity of the interface structures.
+One of the practical applications is a "chemical microchip".
+We compared two different approaches, a non-local density functional theory and a simplified local interface deformation ("Extended Young-Laplace") model.
+The complex integral and differential equations, respectively, cannot be solved exactly with pen and paper, we had to apply numerical calculations using C and the Numerical Algorithm Group (NAG) libraries.

-At the theoretical physics department I earned my money by administering the department's Unix workstations and servers, mainly SunOS/Solaris and Digital Unix.
-This laid the foundation for a lifelong IT career.
+At the theoretical physics department I earned my money by managing the department's Unix workstations and servers, mainly SunOS/Solaris and Digital Unix.
+This and all the programming work during diploma and PhD laid the foundation for a lifelong IT career.

 ## Professional experience